 - Electrical conductivity and Seebeck measurement (Linseis LSR3)

 - Thin film electrical and thermal conductivity, and Seebeck measurement (Linseis TFA)

 Dr Oliver Fenwick

 Undergraduate Teaching Labs

-We have recently invested £8M in major new teaching laboratories to provide state-of-the-art experimental facilities specifically for teaching of undergraduate students.
+We have recently invested £30M in major new teaching laboratories to provide state-of-the-art experimental facilities specifically for teaching.